English at Westminster

 Phonics at Westminster Primary Academy:

-Phonics lessons at Westminster are taught in small groups by trained staff daily in EYFS and KS1 we have a robust systematic program ‘Westminster Letters and Sounds’ which follows the guidance of the DFES letters and sounds.
-Teachers use the same strategies, teaching approaches and resources to ensure that there is fidelity and consistency in our approach.
-Our reading books are fully decodable, support the program and allow the children to progress as they read books that match their phonics ability.
+Phonics lessons at Westminster are taught in small groups by trained staff daily and are grouped by stage not age.
+We use a systematic synthetic phonics programme called Read Write Inc. Teachers use the same strategies, teaching approaches and resources to ensure that there is fidelity and consistency in our approach.
+Our reading books are fully decodable and allow the children to progress as they read books that match their phonics ability.

 We have in place a systematic 1:1 intervention program to support our lowest readers to keep up with their phonics that works alongside and matches all systems, resources and strategies they receive in their phonics lessons.
 This is used in both KS1 and KS2.
 We also use BRP and ‘Speedy 5’ to support struggling readers in KS2.